wrrnw/iWebLens/README.md

 sudo kubectl get all -o wide
 ```

-To scale up or scale down the number of the pods in the deployment:
+To scale the number of the pods in the deployment:
 ```
 kubectl scale deployment iweblens-deployment --replicas=4
 ```